ARMmbed/DAPLink/docs/DEVELOPERS-GUIDE.md

 ## Test
 DAPLink has an extensive set of automated tests written in Python.
 They are used for regression testing, but you can use them to validate your DAPLink port.
 Details are [here](AUTOMATED_TESTS.md)

+An option to search for the daplink firmware build in uvision and mbedcli build folders.
+`run_test.py --projecttool mbedcli ...` or `run_test.py --projecttool uvision ...`.

 ## Release

+###Release using uvision

 DAPLink contains scripts to automate most of the steps of building a release.
 In addition to building the release, these scripts also save relevant build information such as git SHA and python tool versions so the same build can be reproduced.
 The recommended steps for creating a release are below.

 * Create a tag with the correct release version and push it to github